biscotty666/RTImeSeries/06ResidualDiagnostics.md

     ## data:  res
     ## X-squared = 11.088, df = 10, p-value = 0.3507

-This tests fail to reject the null hypothesis that there is no correlation in the data.
+These tests fail to reject the null hypothesis that there is no correlation in the data.